Topics

 In Sura Baqarah, it is stated,

-"Let it be followers of Islam, Jews or Christians or Sabi, whoever has faith in God and on the Day of Judgement and do good deeds, their reward is saved with their Lord.
-They have no fear nor do them grief."
+“Let it be followers of Islam, Jews or Christians or Sabi, whoever has faith in God and on the Day of Judgment and do good deeds, their reward is saved with their Lord.
+They have no fear nor do them grief.”

 In all of the above verses wherever a hidden realm is mentioned, the purpose is to implant these facts in the person’s consciousness, so that not even a trace of doubt stays thereafter.
 Thereby that person reaches the level of faith (iman).
 This faith takes the person to the level of observation.
 According to Sufi Saints, this level is the attestation of the heart that comes after the verbal affirmation of faith.
 The idea is to make them aware of the vision of their heart through which they will be able to witness matters that are the foundation of the faith (iman).